WoAG Occupation Coding Service User Guide

 Introduction

-The Whole-of-Australian-Government (WoAG) Occupation Coding Service (‘the Coding Service’ or ‘the service’) has been designed by the Australian Bureau of Statistics (ABS) to provide a single occupation coder across government, industry and the community.
+The Whole-of-Australian-Government (WoAG) Occupation Coding Service (‘the Coding Service’ or ‘the service’) was designed by the Australian Bureau of Statistics (ABS) to provide a single occupation coder across government, industry and the community.

-The Coding Service will code occupation data to the latest Australian standard occupation classification titles and codes.
+The Coding Service codes occupation data to the latest Australian standard occupation classification titles and codes.

 Design

-The Coding Service has been built with supervised machine-learning technology, to train hierarchical support vector machine (HSVM) models that provide high-quality and comprehensive automated coding against hierarchical classification categories.
+The Coding Service was built with supervised machine-learning technology, to train hierarchical support vector machine (HSVM) models that provide high-quality and comprehensive automated coding against hierarchical classification categories.
 A confidence threshold is applied to the service, ensuring that outputs are high quality.

 The service is called via an Application Programming Interface (API), designed to support integration across systems and platforms (including online forms and survey instruments) by offering authenticated, standards-compliant endpoints.